What is civil engineering?

 Many universities will also offer a year in industry in order to embed and apply the theory learnt during lectures and seminars.

-What should I study at secondary school if I want to do a civil engineering degree?
+What should I study at school if I want to do a civil engineering degree?

 Most universities will require fairly high grades in mathematics and one of the sciences for admission to a civil engineering course.